 If you are looking to earn extra money to simply service credit card debts then you will never reach financial freedom.
 If your expenditure is seriously out of control you will be swapping one form of boss for another, the new boss will be called THE BANK.

 Yes getting extra income will help you pay off those debts or make up for a drop in income.
-However, avoid making the situation worse.
+However, avoid making the situation worse and stop micromanaging yourself!
 As they say, if you are in a hole and you want to get out, ’stop digging’.

 Notice I said ‘pay off’ the debts as opposed to getting into more debt.
 The banks would love to give you more credit as long as you can service it.
 However, as soon as there is a bad month just see how quickly they slap the charges on you!
 The only person who will look out for you is – you.